 One of the most exhilarating and wonderful creatures that you can ever encounter in the wild in North America is a bear.
 These large omnivores are generally elusive and shy, but sharp-eyed travelers can spot them regularly in a number of places across the U.S. and Canada.
-The vast majority of the time those encounters are safe and pass without incident, but from time to time they can turn dangerous and sometimes deadly.
-If you find yourself hiking or camping in an area inhabited by bears, here are some tips to help you get back home safe and sound.
+The vast majority of the time those encounters are safe and pass without incident, but on occasion they can turn dangerous and sometimes deadly.
+If you find yourself hiking or camping in an area with ursine inhabitants, here are some tips to help you get back home safe and sound.

 Avoid a Dangerous Encounter

 The absolute best way to stay safe in bear country is to avoid the animals altogether.
 You can do this by giving the creatures advance warning of your presence by making noise along the trail.
-Some hikers like to wear a bell on their pack that jingles while they walk, alerting bears and other animals to their presence.
+Some hikers like to wear a bell on their pack that jingles while they walk, alerting bears and other creatures to their presence.
 Others will talk loudly or even sing while walking through the woods.
-The idea here is to let any nearby bears know that you are coming, giving them the opportunity to exit the area before any dangerous interactions can ever occur.
+The idea here is to let any nearby wild animals know that you are coming, giving them the opportunity to exit the area before any dangerous interactions can occur.

 If you find that the bear is staying close but not moving, slowly start to back away.
 Keep stepping to the side so you can keep your eyes on the animal at all times, but walk away from it at a steady pace.
 The goal is to get away as quickly and safely as possible, while keeping your eyes on the bear at all times.